 It is precisely this connection that Damascus Way seeks to facilitate at our programs.
 Many of the men in our program have, for various reasons, lost a sense of communal or in some cases familiar connection.
 But we all know that every individual longs to find a community, whether big or small, that they can authentically participate in.
 A space to be yourself, to grow, to be vulnerable, to learn and to live.
 It only takes one healthy community connection for a person to begin to find a sense of belonging.
-In the work we do at Damascus, we never want to take that reality for granted – and so we are so thankful that we get the privilege and responsibility of creating and finding community for the men in our program.
+In the work we do at Damascus, we never want to take that reality for granted – and so we are so thankful that we get the privilege and responsibility of creating and finding community for the men in our recovery and reentry program.
 This responsibility is one that we have to take seriously, one that we have to evaluate constantly, so as to better serve and connect those who come through our doors.

-This week we reflect on the privilege it is to serve in the field of reentry and how grateful we are to be staffed by individuals who feel called to this line of work.
+This week we reflect on the privilege it is to serve in the field of recovery and reentry and how grateful we are to be staffed by individuals who feel called to this line of work.
 We thank our employees for putting in the work, both spiritually and physically, to build and maintain what we have.
 We thank our residents, for being the inspiration and reason for what we do.
 We thank our many partners and donors for providing for us in a myriad of ways, for sustaining our work through many, many seasons.

 All of these things, and many more, form the foundation of what makes Damascus Way successful.
 So with gratitude, we lift these words of thanks up to God, who is the ultimate sustainer of our ministry!